deciduously/music/post.md

 If you're already familiar with developing in Rust, you can probably skip right to [Random Numbers](#random-nb\umbers).

 If you are brand new to the language, you should expect to spend a little longer with the code in this post to extract the relevant bits.
-This post is primarily about the problem and not how to use Rust, but out of all of Rust's interesting properties this is the big one you'll need to know about to follow along.
+I'm not going to devote much time in general to Rust-specific topics, as there is a vast amount of great material already available devoted to that, but out of all of Rust's interesting properties this is the big one you'll need to know about to follow along with this program.

 Most of this code is compartmentalized using [Rust traits](https://doc.rust-lang.org/book/ch10-02-traits.html), which collect bits of composable functionality (my type "has-a" `ScreenWidget` trait that implements those methods).
+It's OOP, Jim, [but not as we know it](https://en.wikipedia.org/wiki/Star_Trekkin%27).
 In this post, you can think of them like interfaces in more traditional [class-based OOP](https://en.wikipedia.org/wiki/Class-based_programming) languages.
-They're a little more powerful, but that analogy fits and gets you up and running.
+They're a little more powerful, but that analogy does fit and is enough to get you up and running.

 One big difference from "regular" object-oriented programming is that this is all we get.
 There's no such thing as inheritance (my type "is-a" more specific `ScreenWidget` type and inherits or overrides those methods).
 As a result, composition of functionality features heavily in Rust code in the form of `impl SomeTrait for MyType {}` blocks, with collections of method definitions inside.